 Brenda says

-We eat fish once a week, so I’m always looking for healthy fish recipes.
-Thanks for sharing it.
-I will add it to my list of posts to publish on FB.
+We eat fresh fish once a week, so I'm always looking for healthy fish recipes.
+This one seems like a kid friendly dinner too